 SUSAN L. KLAUS is the author of A Modern Arcadia: Frederick Law Olmsted Jr. and the Plan for Forest Hills Gardens, winner of the Historic Preservation Book Prize and the New York City Book Award for Landscape History.
 An independent scholar with particular interest in urban and landscape history, Klaus has published numerous articles on Olmsted Jr. and the work of the Olmsted firm.

 FRANCIS R. KOWSKY, Ph.D., is the author of the introduction to the LALH reprint edition of The Art of Landscape Architecture (1915) by Samuel Parsons Jr. Kowsky, State University of New York Distinguished Professor emeritus of art history at Buffalo State College, is also the author of Country, Park, and City: The Architecture and Life of Calvert Vaux (Oxford University Press, 1998, 2003).
-His book, The Best Planned City in the World: Olmsted, Vaux, and the Buffalo Park System, was released in June, 2013 and has been awarded the, J. B. Jackson Book Prize by the Foundation for Landscape Studies.
+His book, The Best Planned City in the World: Olmsted, Vaux, and the Buffalo Park System, was awarded the, J. B. Jackson Book Prize by the Foundation for Landscape Studies.

 BLANCHE M. G. LINDEN, Ph.D., was the author of the LALH revised edition of Silent City on a Hill: Picturesque Landscapes of Memory and Boston’s Mount Auburn Cemetery.
 Her numerous publications in women’s studies, visual and material culture, and American history include Spring Grove: Celebrating 150 Years (Cincinnati Historical Society, 1995).